 What to expect when visiting Mt Tamborine wineries

-If you hope to find Australia’s finest wines and scenic vine landscapes in Mt Tamborine wineries, lower down your expectations.
+If you hope to find Australia’s finest wines and scenic vine landscapes in Mt Tamborine wineries, lower your expectations.
 Although we enjoyed the wine tasting experience there, Mt Tamborine is not the most reputed wine region in Australia.
 They actually only have very few grapes growing there as most wines are produced in the Granite Belt (a bit more south, but still in Queensland) and brought to Mount Tamborine.

 Still, Mt Tamborine Winery Trail is a great indoor activity when it’s raining in Brisbane or on the Gold Coast.
 It can also be a great addition to a romantic weekend in this scenic region, or something different while visiting the nearby national parks or after the Skywalk.

 If you know where to go, you’ll have a great time tasting wine in Mt Tamborine.
 We tasted some excellent wines and even bought a few bottles.

 Although the climate in the South-East Queensland mountains is less hot and humid than the rest of Queensland, it is still not ideal for wine production.
 And you will probably taste it in some wines.
 For this region, I find opting for sweet wines (port and Moscato) is less risky, but I had great surprises during wine tastings.

 What are the best Mt Tamborine wineries to visit?

 I’m a firm believer that one size does not fit all.
 The best Mt Tamborine winery depends on what you want to do that day.
 So here’s my selection of the wineries in the Mount Tamborine region and why they may be the best Mount Tamborine winery for you.